SL-Pirate/dart_odbc/README.md

 To avoid confusion and false expectations, the package is not listed as supported on mobile platforms.
 That said, if you are able to obtain a working ODBC driver for Android or iOS, the library should function correctly on those platforms.

 The Web platform is not supported.
-This library depends on dart:ffi and dart:io, which are unavailable in web environments.
+This library depends on `dart:ffi` and `dart:io`, which are unavailable in web environments.

 ## 💖 Support the Project